BrettonYEGO/delani-studio/README.md

 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps:S
 - Fork the repo
-- Create a new branch (git checkout -b improve-feature)
+- Create a new branch
 - Make the appropriate changes in the files
 - Add changes to reflect the changes made
-- Commit your changes (git commit -am 'Improve feature')
+- Commit your changes
-- Push to the branch (git push origin improve-feature)
+- Push to the branch
 - Create a Pull Request
 ## Known Bugs
 The output is not always right.